How does a car warranty work?

 A new car will come with a manufacturer’s warranty as standard.

-How much does a car warranty cost?
+How much does car warranty cost in the UK?

-Can you get a warranty on a used car?
+Can you get used car warranty?

 Will I have a car warranty if I buy from a private seller?